(A) Definitions for this rule:

 (a) The provider shall ensure that a PCA supervisor is available to respond to emergencies when the PCAs are scheduled to work.

 (b) The provider shall only allow a RN (or a LPN under the direction of a RN) to be the PCA supervisor, trainer, or tester.

-(c) Before allowing a PCA to begin providing a personal care service to an individual consumer, the PCA supervisor shall visit the consumer's home to define the expected activities of the PCA and prepare a written care plan for consumer.
-The visit may occur at the aide's initial visit to the consumer.
+(c) Before allowing a PCA to begin providing personal care to an individual consumer, the PCA supervisor shall visit the consumer's home to define the expected activities of the PCA and prepare a written activity plan for consumer.
+The visit may occur at the PCA's initial visit to the consumer.

-(d) After the PCA provides subsequent personal care services to the individual consumer, the PCA supervisor shall evaluate compliance with the care plan, the consumer's satisfaction, and the PCA's performance by conducting a visit to the consumer at least once every sixty-two days and documenting this evaluation.
-The supervisor may do this without the presence of the PCA being evaluated.
-In the documentation, the supervisor shall include the date of the visit, supervisor's name, the consumer's name, the consumer's signature, and supervisor's signature.
+(d) After the PCA's initial visit to the individual consumer, the PCA supervisor shall evaluate compliance with the activity plan, the consumer's satisfaction, and the PCA's performance by conducting a visit to the consumer at least once every sixty-two days and retaining a record of this evaluation.
+The PCA supervisor may do this without the presence of the PCA being evaluated.
+In the record, the PCA supervisor shall include the date of the visit, the PCA supervisor's name and signature, and the consumer's name and signature.

-(C) Unit of service: A unit of personal care service is one hour of personal care service.
+(C) Unit of service: A unit of personal care is one hour of personal care.